Skip to main content

 University of Akureyri

-Researching societal impacts of artificial intelligence
+Researching societal impacts of AI in my master’s thesis

 Background